1. Skip to content

 Pre-1948:

-Lebanon became independent from its French colonial rulers in 1943 and even before the establishment of the state of Israel, Lebanese were already debating what sort of relationship they could have with their neighbors.
+Lebanon became independent from its French colonial rulers in 1943, and even before the establishment of the state of Israel, Lebanese were already debating what sort of relationship they could have with their neighbors.

 The Lebanese government has always represented a wide range of different religious and ethnic groups, and some felt they could align with Zionists who wanted to establish a Jewish state.
-However other elements in the Lebanese state believe it would be impossible to have a good relationship with Israel and also with surrounding Arab states.
+However, other elements in the Lebanese state believe it would be impossible to have a good relationship with Israel and also with surrounding Arab states.

 1948:

 On May 14, the same day the founding of the state of Israel is declared, Egypt, Syria, Jordan, Iraq and Lebanon declare war on the new state.
 There were already violent incidents in what was Mandatory Palestine, controlled by the United Kingdom.
-The United Nations agreed the Mandate should be split into two states — one Jewish and one Arab, or Palestinian — but many Arab states disagree and refuse to accept the plan.
+The United Nations agree the Mandate should be split into two states — one Jewish and one Arab, or Palestinian — but many Arab states disagree and refuse to accept the plan.

 The war continues until early 1949, when Israel and individual Arab states, including Lebanon, agree on formal armistice lines.
 This agreement results in what would be known as the Green Line, or 1949 armistice border.
-Most of the Arab states insist these borders are temporary, although Lebanon does not.
+Most Arab states insist these borders are temporary, although Lebanon does not.

 By the end of the war, Israel holds around 40% of the area initially earmarked for the Palestinians by the UN Partition Plan of 1947.